-If you have a creative flair, but don’t have time to write a novel this November, then take part in our poetry and short story competition!
+If you’re in need of an activity during lockdown and have a creative flair, but don’t have time to write a novel, then take part in our poetry and short story competition!
 Feel free to submit anything from a haiku Poem to a Ballad to a story (max 500 Words), all entries are welcome!
+You could win £50 to treat yourself!

 Prefer Reading to Writing?

-If you are like most people, your probably have a whole list of places you wish to visit – deciding which city to wander through next in is never a problem but choosing the next book to get lost in often is!
+You probably have a whole list of places you wish to visit – deciding which city to wander through next is never a problem – but choosing the next book to get lost in often is!

 France – Gigi by Colette